 - Till the data is updated in the system, MVD cannot renew or replace ID cards, driver's license as well as vehicle registrations and titles.

 Reporting an address change by mail:

-- Complete the address form and mail it to the following address:
+- Download and complete the address form and mail it to the following address:

 ADDRESS CHANGE ON YOUR VEHICLE TITLE AND REGISTRATION